stg7/phrasit/README.md

 };
 ```

-`server_url` must be your phrasit server with the correct port, this url must be reachable via internet,
+`server_url` must be your PhrasIt server with the correct port, this url must be reachable via internet,
 localhost will only work in a local development setup.
 You can add multiple servers in the array
 as a kind of load balancing.
-A server will be choosen randomly.
+A server will be choosen randomly for each request.

 The server can run on another host, because all request will be done using jsonp.